pariseed/zabbix-users-objects-exporter/README.md

 # zabbix-users-objects-exporter

-export all users objects from one given zbx server and then import all exported object in a receiver zbx server
+## this script export all users objects like hostgroup, mediatypes, usergroups and users from a given zabbix server to
+## a receiver zabbix server in order to preserve all usergroup permission in the object shifting